 The Interaction of Argument Structure, Case, Agreement, and Bare Noun Semantics in Laz [The Pazar (Atina) and Çamlıhemşin (Vica) dialects]

 2024.
 Yağmur Sağ, Ömer Demirok, and Muhammet Bal.
 A Novel Architecture for Pseudo-incorporation.
-Under review in Natural Language & Linguistic Theory.
+Under review in Natural Language & Linguistic Theory. [published online in 2024]

 2024.
 On the (non-)optionality of the Turkish classifier tane.
-Natural Language and Linguistic Theory. [accepted]
+Natural Language and Linguistic Theory.

 2023. Ömer Demirok and Yağmur Sağ.
 Are there aspectless tensed clauses in Turkish?
 Languages 8(1), 60 [invited contribution to Special Issue “Theoretical Studies on Turkic Languages”]